Traveling in Morocco

 Daily journeys by Supra Tour buses from Fez and Marrakech stop in Merzouga hamlet.

 The typical tourist cost for a short 5-kilometer journey to one of the adjacent tiny villages, such as Hassi Labied, is a pretty high 50 dirhams (overall, not per person).
-Ahead of daylight, Merzouga may sometimes be reached by nighttime buses that arrive more than an hour early.
-Be prepared to wait for a cab to arrive if this occurs because there may not be any available.
+Additionally, there are occasionally nighttime buses that arrive in Merzouga more than an hour ahead of daylight.
+However, be prepared to wait for a cab to arrive if this occurs because there may not be any available.

 Fes

 Fes, the oldest of Morocco’s four “imperial cities” (the others being Marrakech, Meknes, and Rabat), served as the country’s capital on numerous occasions.
-The most recent of these periods ended in 1912 when Rabat was chosen as the location of the new French colony and most of Morocco came under French rule.
+Further, the most recent of these periods ended in 1912.
+In addition, Rabat was chosen as the location of the new French colony, and most of Morocco came under French rule.
 After Rabat and Casablanca, Fes is currently Morocco’s third-largest city.

 The spiritual capital of Morocco is often referred to as Fes.
-It was also formerly among the most significant academic centers in the world and housed the center of Islamic scholarship.
-The Institution of Al-Karaouine is the oldest continually running university in the entire globe.
-It was established in the year 859 AD.
+It was also once among the most significant academic centers in the world and housed the center of Islamic scholarship.
+The Institution of Al-Karaouine is the oldest continuously running university in the entire globe.
+The latter was established in the year 859 AD.

-Fes is divided into three sections: Fes el Bali, the old walled city, which dates to the eighth century; Fes-Jdid, the new Fes, which contains the Mellah, or Jewish quarter, which dates to the thirteenth century; and the New Town (the French-created, newest section of Fes, dating from the 20th century).
+Furthermore, Fes is divided into three sections: First, Fes el Bali, the old walled city, dates to the eighth century.
+Second, Fes-Jdid, the new Fes, which contains the Mellah, or Jewish quarter, dates to the thirteenth century.
+The third is the New Town (the French-created, most recent section of Fes, dating from the 20th century).

 Marrakech

 When you think about Morocco, Marrakech is the first city that springs to mind.
 Without visiting this city, a journey to Morocco is not complete.
-Let’s examine what draws people to Marrakech.
+However, let’s examine what draws people to Marrakech.

-Marrakech also referred to as the Red City, is the second-largest city in Morocco.
-It also is home to about 800,000 people, and the majority of the homes are colored.
-Medina in Marrakech It is truly a vibrant city full of entertainment, earning the moniker “one of Morocco’s pearls.”
+Additionally, Marrakech, also called the Red City, is the second-largest city in Morocco.
+It is also home to about 800,000 people, and the majority of the homes are colored.
+Further, Medina in Marrakech is truly a vibrant city full of entertainment, earning the moniker “one of Morocco’s pearls.”
 Numerous emerging industries and markets are present, and it is a significant economic hub.

 Its location at the base of the Atlas Mountains makes it incredibly picturesque.
 Like many cities in North Africa, it is primarily divided into the medina, an ancient fortified city, and a modern city nearby.
-With glistening white snowy winters and warm, muggy summers, the city enjoys a wonderful climate.
-The residents are renowned throughout the world for their friendliness and warmth.
+Moreover, with glistening white winters and warm, muggy summers, the city enjoys a wonderful climate.
+Moreover, the residents are renowned throughout the world for their friendliness and warmth.

 Casablanca

 The largest city in Morocco, Casablanca, is situated on the Atlantic Ocean and was designed after Marseilles by the French in the 1920s.
-It serves as both the main naval facility and the region’s capital for the Greater Casablanca area.
+The latter serves as both the main naval facility and the region’s capital for the Greater Casablanca area.

 However, it is not the nation’s administrative or political center.
-The Moroccan Utile, the most fertile region of Morocco and a significant source of mineral richness, is where Casablanca City is located.
-One of the busiest ports in the Maghreb is there.
+The Moroccan Utile, the most fertile region of Morocco and a significant source of mineral richness is where Casablanca City is located.
+Also, one of the busiest ports in the Maghreb is there.